 FINANCIAL IMPACT: Current student growth projections do not show capacity needs for additional schools in either the CHCCS District or OCS District during the 10-year projection period.
+The outcome of the School Joint Action Committee related to state legislation may project more immediate capital needs.

-SOCIAL JUSTICE IMPACT: The following Orange County Social Justice Goal is applicable to this agenda item:
+SOCIAL JUSTICE IMPACT: The following Orange County Social Justice Goal is applicable to this item:

-GOAL: ENSURE ECONOMIC SELF-SUFFICIENCY The creation and preservation of infrastructure, policies, programs and funding necessary for residents to provide shelter, food, clothing and medical care for themselves and their dependents.
+GOAL: ENSURE ECONOMIC SELF-SUFFICIENCY

+The creation and preservation of infrastructure, policies, programs and funding necessary for residents to provide shelter, food, clothing and medical care for themselves and their dependents.